 If you decide to forgo immediate breast reconstruction, i.e. reconstruction in the same surgery as cancer removal, you might not be able to claim the fees for it should you go for reconstruction later.
 Therefore, if you do choose to go for it after, it may not be claimable.

-The feedback I received from the insurance companies is that, when patients split the cancer removal and breast reconstruction as 2 separate surgeries, they regard the latter as a cosmetic surgery.
+The feedback I received from the insurance companies is that, when patients split the cancer removal and breast reconstruction as two separate surgeries, they regard the latter as a cosmetic surgery.

-Are all the breast surgeons in Singapore the same?
+Are all breast surgeons treating cancer in Singapore the same?

 Breast is a subspecialty interest that a surgeon can pursue after board certification as a specialist.